describo/profiles/profile-docs/types.md

 },
 ```

--   SelectURL: A control where the user can select from a number of predefined URLs and get back a
+-   `SelectURL`: A control where the user can select from a number of predefined URLs and get back a
     URL object:

 ```